-In light of the COVID-19 situation, the University has adopted a series of changes to reduce rates of infection in the community.
+In light of the COVID-19 situation, the University has adopted a series of changes to reduce the risk of infection in the community.
 We continue to follow expert government and health advice, and prioritise the health, safety and wellbeing of our staff, students and visitors.